Playing with Monte-Carlo Tree Search

 Figure 10: An interactive evaluation of a Tic-Tac-Toe game state.

 IV.
-Practise
+Practice

-MCTS is a powerful algorithm that can effectively handle various types of games, including adversarial games such as Tic-Tac-Toe and Go, as well as puzzle games such as Sokoban.
+MCTS is a powerful algorithm that can effectively handle various types of games, including adversarial games like Tic-Tac-Toe and Go, as well as puzzle games such as Sokoban.
 In the following sections, we will delve into how MCTS works in these three games and provide interactive components to illustrate its effectiveness.

-Select the first player by clicking "Human" or "AI".
+Select the first player by clicking “Human” or “AI”.
 The detailed information about MCTS will be shown in the panel below.
-Click "Next step" and "Next iteration" to show the procedure of MCTS.
-Click "Visualise last step" to show the final tree.
-Click "Make play" to make AI's action.
+Click “Next step” and “Next iteration” to show the procedure of MCTS.
+Click “Visualize last step” to show the final tree.
+Click “Make play” to make AI's action.

 Who will start the game?